Mrinal-xx-Singha/doctor_-appointment/README.md

 - i have also created a separate page to display all the doctors available to book for appointment
 - on clicking enter in the searchbar with query we will se the filtered doctors card
 - I have used moc data for doctor information

+## Implementation
+- Added the calender view where users can see their appointments
+- Modal will display the information of the user's appointment